lambda-feedback/user-documentation/docs/teacher/guides/faq.md

 ## How do I reorder questions?

 It is only possible to reorder published questions in a set.
 This prevents inadvertently inserting new questions between two published ones.
 This ensures consistency to the student when viewing a published set as existing questions will remain in an unchanged order, with new questions being added to the bottom (unless manually changed by the teacher).
+You can tell a question is unpublished as it will take the '**1.X**' numbering format

 To reorder questions:

-1. Publish the questions you wish to reorder (alternatively click on the 'PUBLISH WHOLE SET' button)
+1. Publish the questions you wish to reorder using **FILE** > **SAVE AND PUBLISH** (alternatively click on the **PUBLISH WHOLE SET** button)
 2. Refresh the page
-3. Drag and drop the questions into the new order - there is no need to republish the set
+3. Drag and drop the questions into the new order
-4. Ensure the green box pops up saying: 'questions reordered successfully'
+4. Ensure the green box pops up saying: 'questions reordered successfully' - there is no need to republish the set